nodelab-org/dash-react-force-graph/README.md

 # dash-react-force-graph

-dash-react-force-graph is a Dash component library built on (the very powerful) [react-force-graph](https://github.com/vasturiano/react-force-graph).
+dash-react-force-graph is a Dash wrapper around the [react-force-graph](https://github.com/vasturiano/react-force-graph) library.

+Only the ForceGraph2D component has been ported so far.

+Some additional React dependencies have been incorporated to add features such as node right-click context menu, and a menu for modifying graph forces.

+This repo is used for building an internal app.
+Therefore, it has absolutely no guarantees, and not much documentation.
+Also, it can break or be removed at any point.
+You are encouraged to clone or fork it and develop it further to suit your needs.
+(PRs are, of course, welcome).

-The library allows you to easily create an interactive network visualization.
-It has many features in common with [Dash cytoscape](https://dash.plotly.com/cytoscape) and a few extra, such as 3D, Virtual Reality and Augmented Reality versions, as well as image nodes and backgrounds.
+It has many features in common with [Dash cytoscape](https://dash.plotly.com/cytoscape) which is a much more polished project.

 See `usage.py` for a simple example and check out the original react component repo above for many others.

-## Quick start (1 minute)
+## Quick start

 1. Install the library:

 pip: `python -m pip install git+https://github.com/nodelab-org/dash-react-force-graph`